Get in Touch

 Introduction to LangGraph and Graph Concepts

-• Exploring nodes, edges, and state within LangGraph.
+• Nodes, edges, and state in LangGraph

 State Management and Prompt Chaining

-• Designing prompts as graph nodes.
+• Designing prompts as graph nodes

-• Passing state between nodes and managing outputs.
+• Passing state between nodes and managing outputs

-• Memory patterns: distinguishing between short-term and persisted context.
+• Memory patterns: distinguishing between short-term and persisted context

 Branching, Control Flow, and Error Handling

-• Implementing conditional routing and multi-path workflows.
+• Conditional routing and multi-path workflows

-• Handling retries, timeouts, and fallback strategies.
+• Strategies for retries, timeouts, and fallbacks

-• Ensuring idempotency and safe re-runs.
+• Ensuring idempotency and enabling safe re-executions

 Tools and External Integrations